Suboxone, Vivitrol and Methadone: What’s the Difference?

 Suboxone®: How Does it Work?

-Suboxone (buprenorphine and naloxone) is what’s called a partial opioid agonist, which means it binds to the same opioid receptors as methadone but slows activation down to decrease risk of euphoria and subsequent dependency.
+Suboxone (buprenorphine and naloxone) is what’s called a partial opioid agonist, which means it binds to the same opioid receptors as methadone but slows activation down to decrease the risk of euphoria and subsequent dependency.
 You can get buprenorphine from your doctor without the need to visit a specialized clinic.
-The Comprehensive Addiction and Recovery Act (CARA), which was signed into law in July 2016, temporarily expands eligibility to prescribe buprenorphine-based drugs for medication-assisted treatment (MAT) to qualifying nurse practitioners and physician assistants through October 1, 2021.
+The Comprehensive Addiction and Recovery Act (CARA), signed into law in July 2016, initially expanded the eligibility to prescribe buprenorphine-based drugs for medication-assisted treatment (MAT) to qualifying nurse practitioners and physician assistants.
+This provision was extended beyond the initial October 1, 2021, deadline.
 The National Association of Advocacy for Buprenorphine treatment offers specific dosing guidelines and routines for Suboxone and its sister drug Subutex®.

 Vivitrol®: How Does It Work?